 My name is Captain Noble.
 I am a superhero, working for the US Government.
 This is an excerpt from my journal.

 YEAR 11, DAY 35

-His attire is antiquated, donning a faded denim look of the early 20th century.
+His attire was antiquated, donning a faded denim look of the early 20th century.
 I pondered if the man really could have been from hundreds of years ago, or if he was just a fanatic of the historical time period.
-Do not let his looks fool you though.
+Do not let his looks fool you, though.
 He is one of the most powerful members of Sir Vellichor’s court.
-Along with Cliché, who’s super speed and ability to teleport make her a master tactician, we now had to deal with Binder, who possessed another extraordinary power.
-He informed us through his British accent that his job is to place us in the books and keep us there.
+Along with Cliché, whose super speed and ability to teleport make her a master tactician, we now had to deal with Binder, who possessed another extraordinary power.
+He informed us through his British accent that his job was to place us in the books, and keep us there.
 He also said if we were worthy, according to Sir Vellichor, he would help guide us to freedom.
-Tectonica quipped by asking Binder if he meant “help us” like he helped all the other people over the last 100 years that didn’t make it out.
+Tectonica quipped by asking Binder if he meant “help us” like he helped all the other people over the last 100 years, who didn’t make it out.
 He shared a laugh with Cliché before responding with a simple motion…

 WEIGHT: 137 lbs.

 Energy engulfed his hands as he twirled them in a circular motion.
 A bright flash occurred, and before we could blink, Tectonica and I were standing in an open field.

 It appeared we were somewhere in northwestern England.
 I turned to tell Tectonica this, and as I did, an apparition of Binder formed in front of us.
 He told me he was impressed with my ability to identify our location, as Tectonica moved her foot through the astral projection of Binder, in awe of the sight.
 He said my observation skills had earned us points with Sir Vellichor, and thus we were allowed to receive one clue.